Home

 Greenland

-Hi everyone is gr-stones I live at south Greenland with the area I live are there cirka.
-250 Mineral.
-I sell Greenlandig Gemstones for most Tugtupit and Nummit and Fluorescent Mineral The mountain Kvanefjeld app.
-10 km from Narsaq entails a great variety of rare minerals, of which some can only be found here.
-JSG.
-Has sale of Jewelry Cabochone and Gemstones Mineraler and Gem stones of Tugtupite and Greenlandit Nuumite sodalit Kakortokit (Milaktit) The mineral Tugtupit was unknown until 1957, then it was discovered in large quantities on the Narsaq peninsula (the Ilimmaasaq Intruision) and in more modest amounts on the kola peninsula in Russia.
-Pron are more white.
+The mineral Tugtupite was unknown until 1957 when it was discovered in large quantities on the Narsaq peninsula (the Ilimmaasaq Intruision) and in more modest amounts on the kola peninsula in Russia.
 The name relates to a legend concerning a girl, named Tugtu, which means reindeer.
-In order to give birth in solitude, she went into the mountains.
-On the spot where the blood and placenta fell to the ground, there appeared the Tugtupit stone.
-The age of this legend, cannot be determined.
-The richtest veins are found in the Kvanefjeld area, where the Tugtupit has a deep red colour.
-It occurs white minerals such as Albitr and Analcime, yellow onse such as pyrochlore and Zincblende, and black-greenish ones such as Aegirine.
-Individually hewn-out Tugtupit are therefore often multicoloured and veinred, which gives the stone its characteristic apperance, In other places in the area, Tugtupit are found which are light-red, white and even blue-green.
-The stone colour can be altered - for instance, a strongly coloured Tugtupit can become faded when stored in the dark.
+In order to give birth in solitude she went into the mountains.
+On the spot where the blood and placenta fell to the ground, there appeared the Tugtupite stone.
+The age of this legend cannot be determined.
+The richtest veins are found in the Kvanefjeld area where the Tugtupite has a deep red colour.
+It occurs with white minerals such as Albite and Analcime, yellow onse such as pyrochlore and zincblende, and black-greenish ones such as Aegirine.
+Tugtupite specimens are therefore often multicoloured and veined, which gives the stone its characteristic apperance.
+In other places in this area Tugtupite is found which is light-red, white and even blue-green.
+The stone colour can be altered - for instance, a strongly coloured Tugtupite can become faded when stored in the dark.
 However, it regains the colour when it is exposed to sunlight.
-Other varieties fade in sunlight but get their colour back these colour changes are due to microscopic impurities in the mineral crystal structure.
-The Tugtupit was first introduced as a precious stone by the royal court jeweller, Ove Dragsted.
+These colour changes are due to microscopic impurities in the mineral crystal structure.
+The Tugtupite was first introduced as a precious stone by the royal court jeweller, Ove Dragsted.
 Today it is widely used in the local production of jewellery in the Narsaq area, where its strong and varied colours are utilized.
 The minerals hardness is about 6 mos, that is less than that of ordinary beach sand, whose grains have a hardness of 7 mos.
-Therefore, Tugtupit is easily scratched.
-Furthermore, Tugtupit often split in a regular manner, and can be full of particles and veins of other minerals.
+Therefore, Tugtupite is easily scratched.

 Gemstones

-The most popular gemstones in Greenland is Tugtupite Nuummite and Greenlandite
+The most popular gemstones in Greenland are Tugtupite, Nuummite, Greenlandite and Kakortokite